 The Process of Voting-By-Mail

 Any registered voter may vote by vote-by-mail ballot.
-Rather than go to the polls to cast a ballot on election day, you may apply for an vote-by-mail ballot, which you will need to complete and return to your elections official.
+Every active registered voter, will receive a vote-by-mail ballot for every election.
+Rather than go to a voting location to cast a ballot on election day, you may vote the vote-by-mail ballot that is sent to you, which you will need to complete and return to your elections official.

 *All valid vote-by-mail ballots are counted in every election in California, regardless of the outcome or closeness of any race.
 For additional canvass of the vote information please visit the Secretary of State’s web site at www.ss.ca.gov/elections/elections_oc.htm

 Processing your Vote-By-Mail Ballot

 If you vote your vote-by-mail ballot, please mark the ballot, then insert your ballot into the envelope provided for this purpose, making sure you complete all required information on the envelope.
 Please be sure you sign the envelope.

 You may return your voted vote-by-mail ballot by

 - mailing it to your county elections official;

 - Vote-by-mail ballots that are mailed, must be postmarked on or before Election Day and received by your county elections office no later than 7 days after Election Day.

 - If you are not sure your vote-by-mail ballot will arrive in time if mailed, bring it to any Vote Center or polling location in the state between 7:00 a.m. and 8:00 p.m. on Election Day.